 How to Tag Facebook Pages (Timelines)

-While Facebook are constantly making changes, at the time of this post there are only two things you have to do to Tag from one Facebook page to another.
+While Facebook is constantly making changes, at the time of this post there are only two things you have to do to Tag from one Facebook page to another.

-- Ensure you have tick the “Always comment as your Page” within the “Your Settings” section of your Facebook Page
+- Ensure you have ticked the “Always comment as your Page” within the “Your Settings” section of your Facebook Page